 What Features Matter Most When Buying a Track Saw?

-Choosing a track saw means having an idea of what the various features mean and which ones matter most to you.
+Choosing the best track saw means having an idea of what the various features mean and which ones matter most to you.
 To that end, we’ll run through some of the most important features to look for when considering a track saw, whether it is battery powered or corded.
 Buyers should look at facts, along with pros and cons, to find the best track saw.

 RPM – RPM is often a measure of power, but in a way that differs from amps or watts.
 RPM, or revolutions per minute, is a measure of how many times the blade can turn within 60 seconds.
 The higher the number, the faster the blade can turn, and the harder and/or thicker the material it can cut (when combined with the right blade, of course).
 However, high RPM does not immediately equate to a more capable track saw.
 You also need to consider amps.
 Also, the more powerful a saw is, the higher the price tag will be.